EFTER MONSUNEN – AFTER THE MONSOON

 By Robert Karjel

-A Swedish soldier is killed by a gun shot at a shooting range in Djibouti by the Horn of Africa.
+A SWEDISH SOLDIER is killed by a gun shot at a shooting range in Djibouti by the Horn of Africa.
 The Secret Service-agent Ernst Grip is sent to Djibouti to investigate the death.
 He is not welcome and when he arrives the staff in Djibouti have already agreed on a story.
 A Swedish family of four is kidnapped by Somali pirates when their sailing boat reaches the Gulf of Aden.
 Their lives are in jeopardy and the Swedish government are under a lot of pressure.
 Ernst Grip who already is in the area is involuntarily pulled into the negotiations with the pirates.

-First published by Partner In Stories
+First published by Partner In Stories, Sweden 2016

 Czech, Albatros Media